leomqyu/Useful-Notes-and-Logs/prog_lang_syntax/linux/general_linux.md

 5. Inspect process by PID
     ```
-    ps -p <PID> -o user,comm        # get the command and the user name
+    ps -o user,args -p <PID>       # get the command and the user name
     ```

 # OS related